The Role of Vitamin B6 in Compounded GLP-1 Formulations

 • Reduced dropout rates

-• Increased likelihood of sticking with long-term therapy
+• Increased likelihood of staying with long-term therapy

-These advantages are still being explored in formal studies.
-However, they are gaining support through real-world clinical feedback.
+These potential benefits are still being explored in broader clinical settings, but they continue to gain attention through real-world provider feedback.

 Learn More About Compounded GLP-1 Medications With B6